orientechnologies/orientdb-labs/Studio-Server-Management.md

 ![Overview](images/studio-server-management-overview.png)

 ## Connections
 Displays all the active connections to the server.
-Each connection reports the following information:
+For each connection reports the following information:
 - `Session ID`, as the unique session number
 - `Client`, as the unique client number
 - `Address`, is the connection source